garyb6/Europeer-Ins/README.md

 From the command line:

-- Cd to server package and use: npm install, npm run seeds and npm start to populate and run the backend of the app.
+- Cd to server package and use: npm install, npm run seeds and npm start to populate the database and run the backend of the app.
 - In a different tab, cd to client package and again, npm install and npm start to enable and open the frontend.
 - Navigate to the react URL, typically http://127.0.0.1:3000.